nichi97/timeTrack/README.md

         * Finished review!
 It was exhilirating to see why we can replace p-hat with p using Slutsky.
 So many mysterious solved!
         * Also all the convergences expanded my vocabularies immensely.
 I love this class so far, and my struggles today paid off.

+### 06/08/2020

+Daily Plan:

+* Finish Stats HW1
+* Contemplate on HK
+* Start on Stats video 3

+* Period 1:
+    * Goal:
+        1. [ ] Finish Stats HW1 (In Progress)
+    * Comments:
+        1. Waked up 20 mins late, will make it up in the afternoon.
+        1. Struggling!
+But it is fine

+* Period 2:
+    * Goal:
+        1. [x] Read News
+        1. [ ] Finish Stats HW1 (In Progress)
+    * Comments:
+        1. Finish Problem 1.1 lol

+* Period 2 extended:
+    * Goals:
+        1. [ ] Finish Stats HW1 Problem 1 (In Progress)
+    * Comments:
+        1. Since I went to the bathroom, addition to me being late this morning, there will be a 35 mins extended period occuring in place of the first workout/rest session
+        1. Only one problem left!

+* Period 3:
+    * Goals:
+        1. [x] Watch Khan Academy macroecon
+        2. [ ] Finish Stats HW1 Problem 1
+        3. [ ] Finish Stats HW1 Problem 2 (In Progress)

+    * Comments:
+        1. Started on Problem 2, got stuck on the last problem in HW1 Problem 1

+* Period 4 - 7:
+    * Resting in the after noon :O Felt sort of guilty, but resting is needed.
+    * This is partly due to my lack of sleep the previous night.
+Going to bed early is imperious to next day's study.

+### 06/09/2020

+* Daily Goal:
+    1. [x] Finish Stats HW1
+    1. [x] Finish Another Stats Class video
+    1. [ ] Contemplate on current events
+    1. [x] get back to schedule
+    1. [ ] Plan for classes in the fall quarter
+    1. [ ] Estimate time needed to finish couses

+* Period 1:
+    * Goals:
+        * [x] Planning out the day
+        * [x] Read news
+        * [ ] Finish Stats HW1 Problem 2 (In Progress)

+    * Comments:
+        *  On the last part of HW1 in Problem 2

+* Period 2:
+    * Goals:
+        * [x] Finish Stats HW1 Problem 2
+        * [ ] Finish Stats HW1 Problem 3 (In Progress)
+    * Comments:
+        * Half way through Problem 3 now.
+        * Very rewarding homework problems

+* Period 3:
+    * Goals:
+        * [ ] Finish Stats HW1 Problem 3 (In Progress)
+    * Comments:
+        * Almost done.
+Got stuck solving a inequality

+* Period 4:
+    * Goals:
+        * [x] Finish Stats HW1
+    * Comments:
+        * Done!
+There are two problems I got stuck on, so I need to think about them more.
+But for the rest, this homework it done.
+        * I still need to check the solution if I can find the solution that is.

+* Period 5:
+    * Goals:
+        * [ ] Finish Stats Video Lecture 3 (In Progress)

+* Period 6:
+    * Goals:
+        * [ ] Finish Stats Video Lecture 3 (In Progress)
+    * Comments:
+        * Almost done with it.
+This class really brings everything together.
+The cohesion of the materials is absolutely amazing.

+* Period 7:
+    * Goals:
+        * [x] Finish Stats Video Lecture 3
+        * [ ] Review Stats Video Lecture 3 class note
+    * Comments:
+        * Done with the video lecture!
+Still going through the fine points from the slides and notes